cornerstonejs/codecs/packages/openjphjs/README.md

 ## Building

-This project uses Visual Studio Remote Containers to simplify setup and running (everything is contained in a docker image)
+This project uses Visual Studio Remote Containers to simplify setup and running (everything is contained in a docker image).
+Use the devconvtainer from the root codecs packages for the @cornerstonejs/codecs version.

 This project uses git submodules to pull in OpenJPH.
 If developing, initialize the git submodules first (do this outside the container):